Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods/extra articles/methods/lua/Table Methods.md

 > [!NOTE]
 > _This method is meant for very specific situations, that in most cases.
 It's better to replace the link, usually single with a new table and let the [garbage collection](https://devforum.roblox.com/t/a-beginners-guide-to-lua-garbage-collection/1756677) do its work._

-- `tbl` - The table to clear its elements, key and values.
+- `tbl` - The given table to clear its elements, key and values.

 Example:
 ```lua